Factbox: Republicans win key U.S. governors' races

 Beauprez, a former congressman, has suggested that voters consider repealing legal recreational marijuana, approved two years ago at the polls.

-Democratic incumbent Dannel Malloy claimed victory over Republican businessman and former U.S. Ambassador to Ireland Tom Foley in a close race, but about a third of votes remained to be counted, according to local media.
+Republican businessman and former U.S. Ambassador to Ireland Tom Foley had 51 percent of the vote compared with about 48 percent for Democratic incumbent Dannel Malloy with more than half of precincts reporting.

-The two candidates staged a bitter rematch of a 2010 race that focused heavily on the state’s economy and gun control.
+The two candidates are in a bitter rematch of a 2010 race that focused heavily on the state’s economy and gun control.

 Republican Governor Rick Scott was the projected winner over former Governor Charlie Crist, a Democrat, in a razor-thin contest.